 Long Island Car Accident Lawyers

-If you have been injured in a car accident, contact our team of experienced car accident lawyers on Long Island at Law Office of Cohen & Jaffe, LLP.
-We are an experienced Long Island personal injury firm that can help you seek the monetary compensation you deserve for your expenses following a car accident.
+If you have been injured in a car accident, contact our team of experienced motor vehicle accident lawyers on Long Island at Law Office of Cohen & Jaffe, LLP.
+Our experienced legal team will help you seek the monetary compensation you deserve for your expenses following a car accident.
 Do not wait to contact our firm.
-Give us a call today at 866-882-0516 or visit us on the web to schedule your free legal consultation with a member of our firm.
+Give us a call today at 516-358-6900 or visit us online to schedule your free legal consultation.

 For a free legal consultation, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.